Kaleidocosmo - an Artistic Astronomical Mosaic

 Yet only through a telescope - or a beautiful composition like Kaleidocosmo - is the full colour of the night sky revealed.

-Kaleidocosmo was created by amateur astronomer Paolo Palma, and you can find out more here (free login required).
+Kaleidocosmo was created by amateur astronomer Paolo Palma, and you can find out more about his artistic mosaic here.

 Film Type